How to use the African Human Rights System in Refugee/Asylum cases or Related Violations

 3. Filing a Case in the Court

 The Commission, Individuals and NGOs are among those who can take a case to the Court.
 However, only some individuals and NGOs can take cases to the Court.
-Only those who allege violations occurring in states which have made a declaration (Art 34 (6)) accepting jurisdiction of the Court to hear individuals and NGOs can take cases to the Court.
-If the country in which the alleged violations occurred has made such declaration, then an individual/NGO can take a case to the Court directly.
+Only those who allege violations occurring in states which have made a declaration (Art 34 (6)) accepting the jurisdiction of the Court to hear individuals and NGOs can take cases to the Court.
+If the country in which the alleged violations occurred has made such a declaration, then an individual/NGO can take a case to the Court directly.
 (Up to January 2014, seven countries (out of the 26 States Parties to the Protocol) have deposited such a declaration: Côte d’Ivoire, Burkina Faso, Ghana, Malawi, Mali, Rwanda and Tanzania.
-Please see here for press releases on countries who may have recently deposited a declaration.
+Please see here for press releases on countries that may have recently deposited a declaration.

 No statute of limitations applies as to when a matter can be brought before the Court, although you must submit your case within 'a reasonable time from the date local remedies were exhausted' if applicable.
 There is no fee.

 1. Be in writing and in one of the official languages of the Court;

 2. Be signed by the applicant or representative;

 3. Provide the details of the applicant and respondent;

 4. Specify the alleged violations and order sought;